Ambulance handover delays

 All accident, emergency and urgent patients destined for A&E (type 1, 2 or 3) are counted.
 This includes urgent GP patients brought by ambulance to A&E. Non-emergency patients are not counted.
 Patients being transported between locations/trusts/hospitals (e.g. for outpatient clinics or tertiary care) are not counted.
 Ambulance trusts do not count the time required for crews to complete record forms, clean vehicles, re-stock vehicles or have a break.

 The ISO week date system was used – each week begins on a Monday and the first week of the year is the first week when the Thursday falls in the new year.
-For example, if January 1st fell on a Friday, Week 1 would start the following Monday.
-The average of Weeks 51 and 52 were calculated for analysis purposes, as there is much variation depending on when Christmas and New Year falls in that particular year.
+For example, if 1st January fell on a Friday, Week 1 would start the following Monday.
+The average of Weeks 51 and 52 were calculated for analysis purposes, as there is much variation depending on when Christmas and New Year falls in the year.
 In 2020-21, the average of Weeks 51, 52 and 53 were calculated.
+Yorkshire Ambulance Service was unable to provide data for 28th November 2023, South Central Ambulance Service was unable to provide data for 1st to 3rd December 2023.

 Comments